-European Starlings are ground feeders that eat everything, although they prefer insects and other invertebrates.
+European Starlings are ground feeders.
+Like crows, they eat almost anything, although they prefer insects and other invertebrates.
 Common prey includes grasshoppers, beetles, flies, caterpillars, snails, earthworms, millipedes, and spiders.
 They also eat fruits including wild and cultivated cherries, holly berries, hackberries, mulberries, tupelo, Virginia creeper, sumac, and blackberries, as well as grains, seeds, nectar, livestock feed, and garbage.

 European Starlings breed from mid-April through early June.
 Males establish a territory and begin singing to attract a mate.
 Starling nests are started by males, who choose a cavity and fill it with twigs, weeds, grass, leaves, trash, feathers, and string.
 Females often assist in or complete the later stages of nest construction, which includes making a nest cup within the larger structure.
 The cup is lined with feathers, fine bark shreds, and grass.
 Females lay four to six eggs pearl-white eggs per clutch and produce up to two broods per year.
 Both parents incubate eggs for about 12 days and young stay in the nest for roughly 21 days.
 To learn more, visit Cornell’s website.

 Mozart had a pet European Starling that may have contributed to one of his musical pieces.
 You can learn more about that – and some surprising things about Mozart’s musical sense of humor – here: https://www.vqronline.org/essays-articles/2016/07/twinkle-twinkle-vogel-staar.